fruitsamples/SimpleUndo/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.1
+- Upgraded project to build with the iOS 4.0 SDK.

 Version 1.0
 - First version.

 ===========================================================================
-Copyright (C) 2009 Apple Inc. All rights reserved.
+Copyright (C) 2009-2010 Apple Inc. All rights reserved.